Lyn Paul website logo. Lyn Paul website banner.

 When You're In Love With A Beautiful Woman

-• Ian Dury and the Blockheads
+• Ian Dury and The Blockheads

 Hit Me With Your Rhythm Stick